Ronnie Dapo: Life and career

-In 1962 Dapo starred in the ABC television series Room for One More, in which he played Flip Rose.
-He also guest-starred as Arnold Winkler in three episodes of the television series The Andy Griffith Show.
-In 1964, he was cast as Andy in the situation comedy television series The New Phil Silvers Show.
+In 1962, Dapo starred as Flip Rose in the ABC television series Room for One More, starring along with Andrew Duggan, Peggy McCay, Carol Nicholson, Ahna Capri, Tim Rooney, Jack Albertson and Maxine Stuart.
+He also played the recurring role of Arnold Winkler in three episodes of the CBS sitcom television series The Andy Griffith Show.
+In 1964, he starred as Andy in the CBS situation comedy television series The New Phil Silvers Show, starring along with Phil Silvers, Elena Verdugo and Sandy Descher.

-Dapo retired from acting at the age of 14, later working as a touring musician.
-He also ran a printing press and worked in steel framing, retiring at the age of 60.
+Dapo retired from acting at the age of fourteen, later working as a touring musician.
+He ran a printing press and worked in steel framing, retiring at the age of sixty.
 He resided with his wife in Denver, Colorado.

+Death

+Dapo died in Denver, Colorado on November 12, 2025, at the age of 73.